Truman Howe Bartlett

 Truman Howe Bartlett (1835–1922), also known as T. H. Bartlett, was an American sculptor, and father to sculptor Paul Wayland Bartlett.

+Biography

-Bartlett was born in Dorset, Vermont, studied under Robert Eberhard Launitz in New York City and subsequently in Paris, Rome, and Perugia.
+Bartlett was born in 1835 in Dorset, Vermont, studied under Robert Eberhard Launitz in New York City and subsequently in Paris, Rome, and Perugia.
 He was active in New Haven, Waterbury, and Hartford, Connecticut, and in New York City.
 For 22 years he was an instructor at the Massachusetts Institute of Technology's architecture department, and also operated a free art school for poor children.
 He died in Boston, Massachusetts.